leenux/SuperMate/README.md

 /run if not melee then HuntersMark() end
 /run if not melee and not tarType ~= "Elemental" and not tarType ~= "Mechanical" then Serpent() end

-/run When solo, cast Bestial Wrath before target health > 80% /run if Roids.GetSpellCooldownByName("Bestial Wrath") == 0 and petCombat and tarh>0.8 then c("Bestial Wrath") end
+/run --When solo, cast Bestial Wrath before target health > 80% /run if Roids.GetSpellCooldownByName("Bestial Wrath") == 0 and petCombat and tarh>0.8 then c("Bestial Wrath") end

 /run if melee then WingClip() end